IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 For matching signer, you can use the following attributes: `email`, `uid`, `country`, `organization`, `organizationalUnit`, `locality`, `province`, `streetAddress`, `postalCode`, `commonName` and `serialNumber`.

-Then, this policy is applied back by
+Then, this policy is applied back to a cluster by:

 ```
 $ oc apply -f /tmp/sign-policy.yaml -n integrity-enforcer-ns signpolicy.research.ibm.com/signer-policy configured
 ```

 You can define namespace matcher by using `excludeNamespaces`.
-For example below, signer `signer-a` can sign resource in `secure-ns` namespace, and another signer `signer-b` can sign resource in all other namespaces.
+For example below, signer `signer-a` can sign resource in `secure-ns` namespace, and another signer `signer-b` can sign resource in all other namespaces except `secure-ns`.

 ```yaml
 policies: